 Note: the resistance of free space is often refereed to a impedance which has a slightly different nature.
 Resistance is used in both DC and AC circuit, whereas impedance is only used in AC circuits.

 Energy in the Vacuum

 The fact that empty space contains a vast amount of energy is a clearly accepted fact in science.
 Yet its nature has eluded investigation.
 Within one cubic cementer of empty space is enough energy to power the whole human race for 100 years.
-Now that is a lot of energy, especially when you consider the size of the universe.
-Often termed zero point energy, science has tried numerous methods to try and tap the zero point, however, as of yet, they have been unable to do so.
+Now, that is a lot of energy, especially when you consider the size of the universe.
+Often termed zero point energy, science has tried numerous methods to try and tap this energy source, however, as yet, they have been unable to do so.